Ruakura Superhub attracts logistics giant Maersk

 Maersk has signed a long-term lease of 4.5ha in the logistics hub adjacent to the 30ha Ruakura inland port near Hamilton, the first stage of which will officially open this year.

-The Superhub, being developed by Tainui Group Holdings, the commercial arm of Waikato-Tainui, is considered a project of "national significance" and is one of the country's largest developments.
+The Superhub, being developed by Tainui Group Holdings, the commercial arm of Waikato-Tainui, is part of a 490ha development, considered a project of "national significance".
 Spanning logistics, industrial, retail and residential development areas, it has been on the drawing board for more than 20 years after TGH spotted its potential as a future sweet spot in the economic golden triangle of Waikato, Bay of Plenty and Auckland.

 Maersk will build the 45,000sq m facility.
 It is scheduled to open late next year.
 It will include a 16,000sq m coldstore with a Greenstar 5 sustainability rating, providing storage for more than 21,000 pallets of cold chain products.